 What date will the Antarctic Ice Marathon take place?

-The 2020 Antarctic Ice Marathon / Half Marathon races are scheduled to take place on 13 December 2020, respectively.
+The 2021 Antarctic Ice Marathon / Half Marathon races are scheduled to take place on 14 December 2021.
 See the Race Schedule section for complete details.

 How much does it cost to register?